 A trader must make the mark-to-market election by the original due date (not including extensions) of the tax return for the year prior to the year for which the election becomes effective.
 You can make the election by attaching a statement either to your income tax return if filed without an extension or to a request for an extension of time to file your return.
 The statement should include the following information:

 - That you're making an election under section 475(f);

 - The first tax year for which the election is effective; and

 - The trade or business for which you're making the election.

 If you've made a valid election under section 475(f), the only way to stop using mark-to-market accounting for securities is to file an automatic request for revocation under Revenue Procedure 2017-30, Section 23.02.
-Under that revenue procedure, the request for revocation must be filed by the original due date of the return (without regard to extensions) for the taxable year preceding the year of change.
+Under that revenue procedure, the request for revocation must be filed by the original due date of the return (without regard to extensions) for the taxable year preceding the year of change (the year of change is the first taxable year the revocation is to be effective).
 This revocation notification statement must be attached to either that return or if applicable, to a request for extension of time to file that return.
 Late revocations won't generally be allowed except in unusual and compelling circumstances.